georgezywang/A-Star-Search/README.md

 ## Compiling
 The compilation has been mostly taken care of.
 To compile the code from scratch, run `make main` or simply run `make` in the project root directory.
 The output `driver.o` executable can be found in the root directory of the project folder.

+If for some reason, you are not able to get `Boost` installed, run `make WO_Boost` instead, but this version of code will have less sanity checks of the input argument.

 To remove the existing executable, run `make clean`.

 ## Fifteens Puzzle with Knight’s Moves